apollographql/rover/docs/source/supergraphs.md

 #### Gateway compatibility

-The `rover supergraph compose` command produces a supergraph schema by using composition functions from the [`@apollo/subgraph`](/federation/api/apollo-subgraph/) package.
-Because that library is still in pre-1.0 releases (as are Rover and Apollo Gateway), some updates to Rover might result in a supergraph schema with new functionality.
-In turn, this might require corresponding updates to your gateway.

-Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.
-To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.
+**Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.** To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.

-We aim to reduce the frequency at which these paired updates are necessary by making supergraph additions backwards compatible.
-We will note changes that require corresponding Apollo Gateway updates clearly in the Rover _Release Notes_, and we'll also update the following compatibility table.
+The `rover supergraph compose` command generates a supergraph schema via [composition](https://www.apollographql.com/docs/federation/federated-types/composition/).
+For Federation 1, this algorithm was implemented in the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package.
+For Federation 2, this algorithm is implemented in the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) package.

+`rover supergraph compose` supports composing subgraphs with both Federation 1 and Federation 2.
+It is recommended that you set `federation_version: 1` or `federation_version: 2` in your YAML configuration file.
+When Apollo releases new versions of composition for Federation 1 or Federation 2, Rover finds the new package and downloads it to your machine.
+It then uses the new composition package to compose your subgraphs.
+Our aim is to release only backward-compatible changes across major versions moving forward.
+If composition breaks from one version to the next, please [submit an issue](https://github.com/apollographql/federation/issues/new?assignees=&labels=&template=bug.md), and follow the instructions for pinning composition to a known version.

+> **⚠️ If you need to pin your composition function to a specific version _(not recommended)_**, you can do so by setting `federation_version: =2.0.1` in your `supergraph.yaml` file.
+This ensures that Rover _always_ uses the exact version of composition that you specified.
+In this example, Rover would use `@apollo/composition@v2.0.1`.

+>
+>
+> Versions of the `supergraph` plugin (built from [this source](https://github.com/apollographql/federation-rs)) are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.

+If you set `federation_version: 1` or `federation_version: 2`, you can run `rover supergraph compose` with the `--skip-update` flag to prevent Rover from downloading newer composition versions.
+Rover instead uses the latest major version that you've downloaded to your machine.
+This can be helpful if you're on a slow network.

+#### Earlier Rover versions

+Prior to Rover v0.5.0, `rover supergraph compose` shipped with exactly one version of composition that was compatible with Federation 1.
+This function was sourced from the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) JavaScript package.
+Therefore, it was important to keep track of your Rover version and your Gateway version and keep them in sync according to the following compatibility table.

 |Rover version|Gateway version|
 |---|---|